-With a network of 82 hearing clinics in Canada and growing, Amplifon is never far away.
+With a network of 87 hearing clinics in Canada and growing, Amplifon is never far away.
 Please use our clinic locator or have a look at our most frequently searched cities in the list below.
 Locate your city , schedule an appoointment and drop in to meet an audiologist/Hearing care professional.
+We have recently opened our clinics in Scarborough,Newmarket and Richmond Hill -Ontario.

 Is this your first time struggling to hear?
 Have you been using hearing aids for long?
 If you have any difficulties with your hearing, perhaps it’s time you meet an Audiologist/ Hearing care professional near you.
 We are the global leader in hearing healthcare and it is our mission to help you get a customized hearing aid solution so that you can get back to better hearing.